ssahani/hyper2kvm/README.md

 (VMware, Hyper-V, cloud images, raw artifacts, physical exports)
 into **KVM/QEMU-bootable systems** — **without relying on boot-time luck**.

-KVM/QEMU is treated as the **target truth**.
-Everything else is an input dialect.

-This project exists to solve the problems that show up *after* a “successful” conversion:

-- Broken boots
-- Unstable device naming
-- Missing or misordered drivers
-- Corrupted or misleading snapshot chains
-- Windows guests that blue-screen on first KVM boot
-- Cloud images that assume hardware you don’t have

-This repository is intentionally **not** “click migrate and pray”.
-It is **convert, repair, validate — and make it repeatable**.

 ---

 ## Table of Contents